Doing this human thing can be pretty challenging at times. It can feel overwhelming.

 Or you could start thinking about how you're so clumsy and you just made this huge mess and you're “always” doing this kind of thing...

 Or you can decide to just feel what it’s like to be on your knees, wiping up the soda, taking in the sensation of the towel soaking up the liquid, hear the laughter in the background, and zero in on what's happening in that moment.
-(You might be rolling your eyes at me now thinking this is not possible, but I want to assure you that this is attainable!)
+(You might be rolling your eyes right now thinking this isn't possible, but I want to assure you it IS attainable!)

 But graduate school was nothing compared to the first year of being married and starting a practice!
 Now I was really busy and couldn't possibly get any busier.

-*For more on how to we can live a life free from overwhelm, tune in to Episode #50 of the Being Human podcast: One Simple Way to Deal With Feeling Overwhelmed.
+(Learn more about living a life free from overwhelm in Episode #50 of the Being Human Podcast!)